|

 Open your eyes that you may see, Oh men of mildewed

-minds, and listen to me ye bewildered millions!2 For I stand forth to challenge the wisdom of the world;
+For I stand forth to challenge the wisdom of the world;

 I request reason for your golden rule and ask the why

-It isn't meritocritous that Satanism considers itself closer to the truth than any religion.
+It isn't unique that Satanism considers itself closer to the truth than any religion.
 All religions claim that.
 Satanism is no different from other religions in that claims that it itself represents greater truth.
 Satanism doesn't teach that all non-Satanists are deluded: there are many enlightened and able minded people in the world.
 Also there are many deluded Satanists.
 But there are many, the bewildered millions, who could do very much to consider more carefully the type of materialism that Satanism offers.

 Satan embodies principles of doubt and curiosity, and the root of the word Satan is "accuser" and "opponent".
 Satanists use Satan as an archetype that stands for challenging religious texts and dogma.
-The wisdom of the world whether it is science or dogma, is harmful if it breeds closed mindedness or falsehoods, therefore everything must be continually questioned.
+The wisdom of the world whether it is science or dogma, is harmful if it breeds closed-mindedness or falsehoods, therefore everything must be continually questioned.
 This is the scientific method, not the religious one, one of the reasons why Satanism is sometimes referred to as a philosophy rather than a religion.
 Some call it the "unreligion".